ffxiong/uaspeech/README.md

 Baseline results:
 Please check the RESULT file.
 If you run the baseline yourself, you will probably obtain different results due to random initialisation and machine-specific issues.

+UA-Speech with re-segments:
+Baseline kaldi script when re-segments are used to cleanup UA-Speech speech signals This version is located in folder /s5_segment